JuliaRegistries/CompatHelper.jl/docs/src/options.md

 - `KeepEntry`: Default value, this will keep the existing compat entry for a project and add the new one in addition.
 - `DropEntry`: Chose to drop the existing compat entry and replace it with the new one.

-`KeepEntry` is the default, but if you'd liek yo use `DropEntry` you can do the following:
+`KeepEntry` is the default, but if you like to use `DropEntry`, you can do the following:
 ```julia
 CompatHelper.main(; entry_type=DropEntry())
 ```